How to pay international contractors in Serbia [2024]

 When you establish your service agreement, it's essential to consider the most suitable payment method for your Serbian contractors.
 The rise of the global workforce has uncovered numerous options for sending payments, including:

-• Digital wallets or payment platforms: Be cautious, as not all digital payment platforms are available in Serbia.
-Venmo doesn’t allow transfers outside of the US, but Wise, on the other hand, does allow transfers to Serbia.
+- Digital wallets or payment platforms: Be cautious, as not all digital payment platforms are available in Serbia.
+Venmo, for instance, doesn’t allow transfers outside of the US.
 Keep in mind that exchange rates may fluctuate, affecting your outgoings.

-• Global payroll services: Although contractors usually aren't part of payroll, platforms like Rippling offer the convenience of paying Serbian employees and contractors, along with other global workers, in a single pay run.
+- Global payroll services: Although contractors usually aren't part of payroll, platforms like Rippling offer the convenience of paying contractors alongside the rest of your global workforce.

 Step #3: Use global payroll software to process payments for Serbian contractors